andresfeliper3/MF_analysis/README.md

        py .\command.py graph_rm_database -ran NC_003279.8 -name "Caenorhabditis elegans"

+### Graph the recursively found repeats results from the database
+The graphs are saved in the /out directory in the sequence folder.

+#### Graph per sequence/chromosome
+The n_max parameter is optional.
+It represents the total amount of repeats shown in the general graph.

+    py .\command.py graph_recursive -ran NC_003279.8 --save true -name "caenorhabditis elegans" py .\command.py graph_recursive -ran NC_003279.8 --save true -name "caenorhabditis elegans" -n_max 10

+#### Graphing using a result .out file

 ## Repeats using RepeatMasker
 After executing the RepeatMasker program, the results are saved in a .out file.
 These files can be saved in the following directory _resources/RM_resources/<organism_name>_